XHRLM-FM

 XHRLM-FM is a radio station on 91.9 FM in Ciudad Mante, Tamaulipas, Mexico.
 It carries the Exa FM national format from MVS Radio and is owned by Organización Radiofónica Tamaulipeca.

+Its broadcast hours are from 6:00 a.m and 10:00 p.m.

 History

 XHRLM received its concession in 1978.
 It was initially owned by Ricardo López Méndez, a former XEW announcer and poet.
 After his death in 1989, XHRLM was sold to Enrique Cárdenas González, a PRI politician, former mayor of Ciudad Victoria and one-time governor of Tamaulipas.